The different types of warts are as follows:

 They are tiny in size but tend to grow in large numbers.
 The most common areas where they can be found are on a woman's legs, the area of the face where a man's beard grows, and also on children's faces.

 These grow fast and appear thread-like and spiky.
 They tend to develop around the mouth, eyes, and nose.
 Although they do not hurt, they are annoying, considering the areas where they can be found.

-They tend to be small, scattered and appear as skin-coloured bumps or like a cluster of bumps similar to bits of cauliflower.
+They tend to be small and scattered.
+They appear as skin-coloured bumps or like a cluster of bumps similar to bits of cauliflower.
 They can spread easily and, as the name suggests, are usually caught when a person has sex with an infected person.
-It is advisable to not remove them on one's own but to seek medical help in regards.
+It is advisable to not remove them on one's own but to seek medical help.